toreamun/asyncio-paho/README.md

 # Asynchronous I/O (asyncio) Paho MQTT client

 A [Paho MQTT](https://github.com/eclipse/paho.mqtt.python) client supporting [asyncio](https://docs.python.org/3/library/asyncio.html) loop without additional setup.
-Forget about configuring the [Paha network-loop](https://github.com/eclipse/paho.mqtt.python#network-loop).
+Forget about configuring the [Paho network-loop](https://github.com/eclipse/paho.mqtt.python#network-loop).
 The client can almost be used as a drop-in replacement for Paho Client.
 The asyncio loop is automatically configured when you connect.
-You should use Paha [`connect_async()`](https://github.com/eclipse/paho.mqtt.python#connect_async) or extension [`asyncio_connect()`](#asyncio_connect) to when connecting to avoid blocking.
+You should use Paho [`connect_async()`](https://github.com/eclipse/paho.mqtt.python#connect_async) or extension [`asyncio_connect()`](#asyncio_connect) to when connecting to avoid blocking.

 ## Usage